saturnian77/ASID/README.md

 ```

 3. Execute ./PSNR_SSIM_Evaluate.m for PSNR/SSIM report.
-Make sure location configuration and scale is correct in matlab file.
+Make sure the location configuration and scale are correct in the Matlab file.